CruxConnect/crux-docs/_discovery/get_discovery_suppliers.md

 contact
 : (object) See below.
 An individual employee of the supplier designated as the contact person for Crux-related questions.

+logo
+: (string) URL for Supplier Logo image.
+Image should be 50px by 50px

 description
 : (string) Summary, provided by the supplier, of what the supplier offers.
 The length is unconstrained.